Welcome

 Introduction

-This datasheet documents the hardware and firmware plan for my individual subsystem: the Internet-based Two-way Wireless Communication module (ESP32 Gateway) for the Amphibot V1.
+This datasheet documents the hardware and firmware design for my individual subsystem: the Internet-based Two-way Wireless Communication module (ESP32 Gateway) for the Amphibot V1.
 Its purpose is to record clear, testable requirements, show the block-level hardware layout, list parts and interfaces, and explain how my work plugs into the team-level system (UART daisy-chain, power bus, and MQTT/Wi-Fi).
-This page is intended for teammates, instructors, and graders so they can quickly understand what I will build and how it integrates into the overall project.
+This page is intended for teammates, instructors, and graders so they can quickly understand what I built and how it integrates into the overall project.

 Project Summary

 The Amphibot V1 is a small, throwable amphibious exploration robot that streams live FPV video and telemetry to a remote operator while reporting a consolidated hazard score.
 My module provides the bi-directional Wi-Fi gateway between the robot and the operator's device.
-It will:
+It:

-- Host a reliable Wi-Fi connection and talk to an external MQTT broker (or local broker during demos).
+- Hosts a reliable Wi-Fi connection and communicates with an external MQTT broker.

-- Translate UART traffic from the onboard modular bus into MQTT topics (and vice versa).
+- Translates UART traffic from the onboard modular bus into MQTT topics (and vice versa).

-- Implement safe fallback behaviors on connection loss (motor safe-stop command via UART).
+- Implements safe fallback behaviors on connection loss — broadcasting a motor safe-stop command over UART when WiFi is lost.

 My Contribution

 I (Mihir Patel) own the Wireless Communication subsystem (ESP32).
-My responsibilities are:
+My responsibilities were:

-- Documentation & verification: supply the module datasheet, BOM, block diagram, and verification test log for integration.
+- Documentation: Supplied the module datasheet, BOM, block diagram, schematic, PCB design, and API specification.

 Project Sections